Matthew Hoffman (TV host): NBC Universal / E!

+A- List Living / HULU

+In 2023, Hoffman created the celebrity Real Estate show A- List Living for HULU and The Design Network.
+Hoffman serves as series creator, Executive Producer, and Host.
+The show has since been greenlit for Season 2.

+Voice of Caesars

+In 2021, Hoffman voiced and co-wrote the Caesars Entertainment promotions, becoming an instant fan favorite.

 Various Hosting

-Since 2015, Hoffman hosted the interview show "Sit Down With The Stars" for Regal Movies.

-In 2021, Hoffman served as the official voice and co-writer of the Caesars Entertainment promotions.
 Hoffman also hosted the game show The Games We Play for Lionsgate.
 Hoffman was also the official voice of the TikTok special "Nostalgia".
+To mark the 25th Anniversary of “Friends” Hoffman hosted TBS PRESENTS: Friends 25th Anniversary Special LIVE for TBS.

 Miscellaneous Credits

 In 1996 and 1997, Hoffman performed as Young Scrooge in A Christmas Carol at Madison Square Garden opposite Tony Randall and Ben Vereen.
 Jesse Eisenberg was his understudy.

 Theatre Investing

-Hoffman is an investor in Magic Mike Live, as well as KPOP, The Broadway Musical.
+Hoffman is an investor in Magic Mike Live, as well as the Tony Award Winning Broadway shows Merrily We Roll Along, Sterophonic, Stranger Things, Life Of Pi, Prima Facie, A Strange Loop, Oh, Mary!, and the West End's A Little Life based on the best selling novel.

+In pop culture

+In her follow up to the "Fifty Shades Of Grey" series, Author E.L.
+James named a character after Hoffman in her romance novel "The Mister.”

+Hoffman attended the Tony Awards as a guest of Vogue Editor Anna Wintour.
+Matthew was picked out of the audience by host Hugh Jackman and took to the stage of Radio City Music Hall, where the two had a musical encounter.
+That impromptu moment was reported in The New York Post with Liz Smith declaring "If Matthew Hoffman becomes a star it'll be the best up-from-nowhere tale since Shirley MacLaine."
+Hoffman and Wintour publicly reunited at the Tony Awards in 2016 where they spoke about the evening in an on camera interview for ABC.

 Philanthropy

 Hoffman has been volunteering weekly since 2010 and his volunteer program "Tuesdays With Matthew" has raised thousands of meals for Meals On Wheels America.
 In March 2020, Hoffman raised over $12,000 for Meals On Wheels COVID outreach.
-His volunteer work was profiled on the cover of The New York Times “Sunday Styles” section.
+His volunteer work was profiled on the cover of The New York Times "Sunday Styles" section.